solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/01-Introduction/03-Data-Structure.md

 - **Feature extraction details** (e.g., NLP tokenized words, vector embeddings).
 - **Real-time user interactions** (e.g., chat history, event tracking).

+### **Adding indexes for JSONB queries**

+GIN (Generalized Inverted Index) is a type of indexing in PostgreSQL that is optimized for handling complex data types, including JSONB.
+Since JSONB stores data in a binary format and supports rich querying, GIN indexes make it possible to efficiently search within nested JSONB structures.

+**Advantages of GIN:**

+- Fast Query Performance: GIN significantly speeds up key-value lookups inside JSONB columns.
+- Optimized for Nested Structures: It can efficiently index deeply nested JSON objects and arrays.
+- Supports JSONB Operators: PostgreSQL provides powerful operators (@>, ?, ?&, ?|) that are optimized when used with GIN.

 ### **Example Usage**

 ```sql